benjaminjt/micro-nervous/README.md

 ### Contributing

 All help is appreciated!
-Please just branch `master` and open a PR.
+Feel free to fork, branch `master` and open a PR.
+Thanks!